mimilyy/TFTP_MILITON_YAO/README.md

 ### 4.b.

 The sendRRQ function is used to send a Read Request (RRQ) packet to the server.
-The receiveDAT function is responsible for receiving a DATA packet from the server, sending an Acknowledgment (ACK) packet back to the server, and writing the data to a file.
+The receiveDAT function is responsible for receiving a DATA packet from the server, sending an acknowledgment (ACK) packet back to the server, and writing the data to a file.

 *sendRRQ function*:
 The first two bytes of the rrq_buffer are set to 0x00 and 0x01, representing the RRQ opcode.
 The filename is copied into the buffer starting at position 2 and is null-terminated.
 The mode is copied after the filename and is also null-terminated.
 Finally, the RRQ packet is sent to the server.